ethereum/EIPs/eip-tokenized-reserve.md

 discussions-to:
 status: Draft
 type: Standards Track
-category: EIP
+category: ERC
 created: 2023-06-30
 requires: ERC4626, ERC20
 ---

 ## Abstract

 A proposal for a tokenized reserve mechanism.
 The reserve allows an audit of on-chain actions of the owner.
-Using ERC4626, stakeholders can create shares to show support for actions in the reserve.
+Using ERC-4626, stakeholders can create shares to show support for actions in the reserve.

 ## Motivation